kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 - Feature implemented.
 Two feature gates are introduced:
   - `APIServerDropManagedFields` (Server-side): Introduced at **Beta** and enabled by default, as the functionality is purely optional and depends entirely on the client requesting it via the `Accept` header.
   - `ClientDropManagedFields` (Client-side): Introduced at **Alpha** and disabled by default.
 This gate controls whether internal Kubernetes clients (e.g., `kube-scheduler`, `kube-controller-manager`) send the `Accept` header to drop `managedFields`.
-- Support for GET, LIST, and WATCH operations in the API server.
+- Support for GET, LIST, WATCH, PUT, POST, and PATCH operations in the API server.
 - `Accept` parameter `drop=metadata.managedFields` recognized by the API server.
 - `managedfields.ExtractInto` updated with error handling.